DNS Challenge on Cloudflare

 stringData:

-and deploy it in your cluster:
+, deploy to your cluster:

 kubectl apply -f cloudflare-secret.yaml

-Create a Certificate Issuer
+Create an Issuer

 apiVersion: cert-manager.io/v1